 April 29, 1990 – Bill Wilhelm won his 1,000th career game in a 17-10 win over Georgia Tech at Atlanta, Ga.

 May 25-27, 1990 – Clemson played in the NCAA Central Regional at Austin, Texas.
-Clemson beat Texas-Arlington, but lost to Creighton twice and was eliminated from the tournament.
+Clemson beat UT Arlington, but lost to Creighton twice and was eliminated from the tournament.

 May 11-14, 1991 – The Tigers won the ACC Tournament held at Greenville, S.C.
 The Tigers beat Georgia Tech 24-8 in the championship game, winning for the fifth time in as many games.

-May 23-26, 1991 – Clemson swept though the NCAA Northeast Regional at Orono, Maine and advanced to the College World Series.
+May 23-26, 1991 – Clemson swept through the NCAA Northeast Regional at Orono, Maine and advanced to the College World Series.
 Clemson downed Princeton, Villanova, Mississippi State and Maine.

 June 1-3, 1991 – In the College World Series, the Tigers lost to Creighton and Long Beach State.